ca84/wcn-ipfs-archive/README.md

 Some of the next targets with this project are:

 - host/pin management in the browser app
+- download from youtube and prepare with collcli.js
+- Automatic fetch possibly with slack hook
 - Add, Change and Upload content via browser app (only for full-mode)
 - clean multi-party publishing - depending on IPFS feature: "Publish an ipfs-path to another public key *(not implemented)*"
 - de-brand, make the tool more generic and customizable for non-WCN archives (basically any Youtube channels could use this code base to bring there uploads to IPFS if the tool proves as use full)